What vaccines does your puppy need and how should I vaccinate my dog in Canada? 2018

 We typically suggest that new dog owners read about vaccination protocols.
 This is due to our experience with Shinji who developed allergies after being overvaccinated according to the holistic vet who helped us diagnose his allergies after our initial vet.
-Here are a few things to keep in mind for pet vaccinations based on the research of Dr Schultz (his work prompted changes in vaccine schedules in 2011 although he proposed this in 1978!):
+Here are a few things to keep in mind for vaccines for puppies or dogs based on the research of Dr Schultz (his work prompted changes in vaccine schedules in 2011 although he proposed this in 1978!):

 - Core Vaccines are for Canine Distemper (CDV), Canine Parvo (CPV- 2), Canine Adenovirus (CAV-2) and Rabies.
 These are highly contagious viral diseases with some being fatal.
 Transmission is different but may be spread directly through contaminated feces, urine or indirectly through the air for the first three diseases.
 Rabies is primarily through a bite.